-The recipes of Cook for Your LIFE are designed to put simple, well-regarded dietary recommendations into action.
-These recipes are easy to make, easy to digest, and full of the nutrients and vitamins you need to sustain yourself both during and after treatment.
+Our recipes are easy to make, easy to digest, and full of the nutrients and vitamins you need to sustain yourself both during and after treatment.

 We believe that it’s not only the act of eating that can be part of the healing process, but also the act of cooking.
 Cooking is a simple, easy way to take back the sense of control often lost during cancer treatment.
 Sometimes just the act of heating up a bowl of homemade soup can feel empowering.